koriaf/parks-bce-integration-bookable-things/api_reservations.rst

 Response is either 200 with full reservation detail response or an error response.

-If called by delivery org and status is "pending" then status is changed to "confirmed" automaticaly.
+If called by delivery org and status is "pending" then status is changed to "confirmed" automatically.

 **Completion**